-Thomas Francis was discharged from Port Arthur, per the first notice (below) in the police gazette dated 31st January – 4th February, 1874.
-Note that no physical details of the prisoner had been recorded by the police in Hobart up to that date, 4th February 1874, because he had not re-offended and not yet photographed on discharge per regulations.
+Thomas FRANCIS was discharged from Port Arthur, per the first notice (below) in the police gazette dated 31st January – 4th February, 1874.
+Note that no physical details of the prisoner had been recorded by the police up to that date, 4th February 1874, because he had not yet been photographed.
 A second notice appeared in the police gazette one week later, dated 6th February 1874, which included his age – 62 yrs, height – 5’5″ – color of hair – “brown” and distinguishing marks, viz. bullet mark on left leg, bayonet mark on thumb, scar on chin.
-These details were written and recorded when Thomas J. Nevin photographed the prisoner Thomas Francis on that date – 6th February 1874 – at the Office of Inspector of Police, Hobart Town Hall.
+These details were written and recorded when Thomas J. NEVIN photographed Thomas FRANCIS on that date – 6th February 1874 – at the Office of Inspector of Police, Hobart Town Hall.

 NLA CATALOGUE NOTES